Discover December’s Cool New Science Games

 3. As students complete Around and Around, students should fill out the Our Solar Sys>em and Gravity Handout; question #5 will be done during the Elaborate section of the 5E.

-4. Assist students as needed during game play, pause playlist if you need to address content or questions to entire class.
+4. Assist students as needed during gameplay, and pause the playlist if you need to address content or questions to the entire class.

 • The teacher may need to sit with struggling students in a group of no more than 4 to facilitate learning.